Lantana Growth and Care Guide

 Characteristics of Lantana

 Lantana is a highly regarded garden plant, celebrated for its vibrant blooms and resilient growth habits.
 Whether used as ground cover, a border plant, or a potted accent, its versatility is unmatched.
 This hardy plant thrives in challenging conditions, tolerating drought and poor soil with ease, making it a top choice for low-maintenance gardens.
-However, gardeners should be mindful of its toxicity to pets and livestock, as ingesting Lantana can be harmful to animals.
+However, gardeners should be mindful of Lantana's toxicity, as ingesting Lantana can be harmful to humans & animals.

 Size and Growth Habit